CPAN-Security/security.metacpan.org/sbom/README.md

 ## Document status: ⚠️  DRAFT

-What you see here is a DRAFT for the SBOM topic, used by the CPAN Security Working Group (CPAN-SEC).
+What you see here is a DRAFT for the SBOM topic, used by the CPAN Security Group (CPANSec).
 Until published by a founding member, all of the points and ideas below are suggested, and open to revision, deletion or amending.

 Discussion on IRC: ircs://irc.perl.org/#cpan-security